Daniel Snyder: Washington Redskins / Football Team / Commanders ownership (1999–2023)

 In May 1999, Snyder purchased the Washington Redskins and Jack Kent Cooke Stadium for $800 million from the estate of Jack Kent Cooke, the team's former owner who died in 1997.
 At the time, it was the most expensive transaction in sporting history.
 The deal was financed largely through borrowed money, including $340 million borrowed from Société Générale and $155 million debt assumed on the stadium.
 To pay down the team's debt, in 2003, he sold 15% of the team to real estate developer Dwight Schar for $200 million, 15% to Florida financier Robert Rothman for a like amount; and 5% to FedEx founder Frederick W. Smith, leaving him with a 65% ownership interest.
 Over the years, Snyder served on the NFL's broadcast, business ventures, digital media, international, stadium, and Hall of Fame committees.

+In late December 2019, Snyder announced that team president Bruce Allen and several other front office members were fired after a dismal 3–13 season.

 In 2020, Snyder blocked the minority owners from selling their combined 35% ownership stake to an outside party by exercising his right of first refusal, only offering to buy back the 20% held by Rothman and Smith but not the 15% owned by Schar.

 In March 2021, after a period of litigation, the league approved Snyder for a debt waiver of $450 million to acquire the remaining ownership stake held by the three in a deal worth about $875 million.
 Due to financial problems and increasing pressure from the NFL and other parties, he hired BofA Securities in November 2022 to explore selling the team.
 Snyder began negotiating with a group headed by Josh Harris in April 2023, and agreed in May to sell the franchise for $6.05 billion.
-The deal was unanimously approved by other NFL owners on July 20, 2023, and closed a day later.
+The deal was unanimously approved by other NFL owners on July 20, 2023, and closed the following day.